pearcebasmanm/arborly/README.md

 # Arborly

-A library for producing syntax tree graphs.
+A library for producing beautiful syntax tree graphs.

 ## Usage